nsec/askgod/doc/api_doc.md

 The list is sorted by score in descending order.

-If the scoreboard is disabled, all scores will be 0.
+If the scoreboard is disabled, all scores will be 0 except for the team of the requestor.
 If the writeups are disabled, score\_writeups will be 0.

 # Team functions